-Fulfilling career opportunities are not limited to the borders of the United States.
+Fulfilling career opportunities are not limited to within the United States.
 Whether you’re looking for a brief experience abroad or a long-term career overseas, Career Advancement can help you find international opportunities that match your interests.

 If you are an international student seeking jobs in the U.S., please visit the Office of International Affairs website for information on necessary visa procedures for employment.